Nael-Studio/nael-platform/.github/INSTRUCTIONS.md

 ## Project vision
 - Build a NestJS-inspired framework optimized for Bun.
 - Provide first-class support for microservices via Dapr with Redis defaults, Apollo Federation, Better Auth, and a MongoDB-based ORM.
+- Deliver a structured logging package (`@nl-framework/logger`) patterned after `@nestjs/logger` and wire it into every runtime surface.
 - Ship each package as an npm-ready workspace within a single monorepo.

 ## Repository layout